Intapp (NASDAQ:INTA) Research Coverage Started at Stifel Nicolaus

-Stifel Nicolaus began coverage on shares of Intapp (NASDAQ:INTA) in a research report sent to investors on Monday, Price Targets.com reports.
-The firm issued a buy rating and a $40.00 target price on the stock.
+Equities research analysts at Stifel Nicolaus began coverage on shares of Intapp (NASDAQ:INTA) in a research note issued to investors on Monday, Analyst Ratings Network reports.
+The brokerage set a “buy” rating and a $40.00 price target on the stock.
+Stifel Nicolaus’ target price indicates a potential upside of 21.54% from the company’s previous close.

 Intapp, Inc, through its subsidiary, Integration Appliance, Inc, provides industry-specific cloud-based software solutions for the professional and financial services industry in the United States, the United Kingdom, and internationally.
 The company's solutions include DealCloud, a deal and relationship management solution that manages financial services firms' market relationships, prospective clients and investments, current engagements and deal processes, and operations and compliance activities; and OnePlace, a solution to manage various aspects of a professional services firm's client and engagement lifecycle.